HoldenA1/seo-pipeline/README.md

 - [ ] Add some needed error handling
 - [ ] Add testing
 - [ ] Work on logging for services
+- [X] Add hooks for site generator to auto-update
+- [ ] Filtering of places for scout
+- [ ] Implement activities and locations files into scout
+- [ ] Fix city issue
+- [ ] If site generator service is down, be able to generate missed webhook sites when generator is back up
+- [ ] Evalute speed of page generation

 ## Project Structure